undertherain/gpt-bench/README.md

 - allows model to be trained in the same training loop (i.e. opimizer.step being called from Python interpreter)
 - done withing the same script

-any additional set-up steps to PyTorch framework etc. E.g. `torch.backends.my_backend.enabled = True`
+Necessary configuration can be applied to PyTorch framework etc. E.g. calling something like `torch.backends.my_backend.enabled = True`

-ADDING PRECISION
-point to which lines of code can be modified
+New numeric precision can be added.

+All modification should be contained within `set_environment` and `set_model_and_data` methods.

 ## Reporting changes:

-submit modified code along with results
+Submit modified code along with results.
-PR to a corresponding branch,
-contact if any isses though githhub issues

-for questions contact RCCS HPAIS team.
+For questions contact RIKEN CCS HPAIS team.